BMW X7 Interior Layout & Technology | Top Gear

 Advertisement - Page continues below

 If all three rows are up, the boot is a supermini-sized 326 litres.
-In the two-row setup, surely how people will use this car, it's a mammoth 750 litres.
+In the two-row setup, surely how most people will use this car, it's a mammoth 750 litres.
 Fold all but the front seats flat and you’ve got 2,120 litres of space.
 Practical.
-There’s also carpeted split tailgate which makes for a great picnic bench, and the air suspension means you can drop the rear for easier loading.
+There’s also a carpeted split tailgate which makes for a great picnic bench, and the air suspension means you can drop the rear for easier loading.

 Advertisement - Page continues below